I’ve made natural alternatives to most of our household and toiletry products, but homemade shampoo was by far the toughest.

 What You’ll Need for Homemade Shampoo

-- Coconut milk (this is my favorite that is organic and BPA free-and you can get it at wholesale at this link) but any will work (UPDATE: a couple of readers mentioned that the canned stuff did not work well for them, but that homemade coconut milk worked great… Depending on your hair type, homemade may be better for you)
+- Coconut milk (UPDATE: a couple of readers mentioned that the canned stuff did not work well for them, but that homemade coconut milk worked great… Depending on your hair type, homemade may be better for you)

 - Essential Oils of choice (I’ve used peppermint, lavender, rosemary and orange or combinations of those)

 Homemade Shampoo Ingredients